jnsgruk/dotfiles/README.md

 ### What does this do?

 - Download and install Ansible
-- Fetch any roles required from Ansible Galaxy
 - Check for an `overrides.yml` file, and create one if it doesn't exist
 - Offer the opportunity to edit the `overrides.yml` before contining
 - Provision the host with Ansible according to the preferences in the `overrides.yml`